 We recommend completing all of the above tutorials before continuing to the next section.

-After learning how to update and manage your WordPress plugins, the next step is to learn how to manage your WordPress themes.
+After learning how to upgrade and manage your WordPress plugins, the next step is to learn how to manage your WordPress themes.

 To learn how to set up an offsite data backup storage system, see the tutorial below:

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been reviewed, tested, or certified by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, advertised, or linked to this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
+This site and the products and services offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been certified, reviewed, or tested by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, linked to, or reviewed on this site.

 Did you enjoy this article?
-Please feel free to share this tutorial with anyone thinking of starting a business online using the social buttons below.
+If so, please take a moment and share this article with others who could benefit from WordPress using the social buttons below.